-At special times of the year, specifically around Nowruz or at summers, several exhibitions held in Jamshidieh.
+At special times of the year, specifically around Nowruz or in summers, several exhibitions are held in Jamshidieh.
 With these exhibitions, you have the chance of getting familiar with the amazing diversity of Iranian ethnic groups, their unique cultures and of course their colourful delicate handicrafts.

 Different species of plants are citizens of this uptown park.
 Elm, sycamore, cypress, oak, maple and fruit trees such as almonds, apples, apricots and pears are some of these special trees.
 More than 60 species of birds have been identified in the park.
 So, bird watching can be another interesting entertainment that Jamshidieh offers.

 From the very beginning of your entrance to the park, the interesting statues catch your eyes.
 Almost all these amazing works have been made by the famous sculptor Naser Hooshmand Vaziri.
 He is one of the first artists who pursued the classic art of stone sculpturing academically in Iran.
 Being inspired by Shahnameh, the great Persian epic, and other ancient Iranian myths, Vaziri created mesmerizing sculptures out of stone.

 Another interesting sight of Jamshidieh is the boulders that have been formed to evoke the awe of different animals in mind.
 In addition to this stone zoo, there are other metal statues that have natural, cultural and mystical concepts.
 These statues and sculptures of Jamshidieh are another good reason for the popularity of this park.